benie254/react-starter-kit/README.md

 - Documentation structure in `README.md`.
 - Routing configuration in `main.tsx` and `App.tsx`.

+### Necessary Updates

 This app creates a foundation from which you can build the rest of your application.
-Feel free to open the above mentioned files/directories and edit/update them to align with your project.
+Feel free to open the following files/directories and edit/update them to align with your project.

+- `./index.html`
+- `./public/`
+- `./src/assets/`
+- `./src/components/`
+- `./src/components/Home.tsx`
+- `./src/App.tsx`
+- `./src/main.tsx`
+- `./README.md`
+- `../README.md`

+Be sure to checkout contents of the `./package.json` file.

+- If you want to retain all the installed dependencies in this file, you may leave it as it is.
+- If you want to remove a particular dependency from the project, highlight that dependency and delete it (along with the comma at the end of the line).

 ## Structure